qubi00/PutNatureBack/README.md

 # Put Nature Back

+Yes, I used ai to write this out for me.
+I ain't writing allat.
 A Next.js web application focused on environmental conservation and sustainable practices.
 The website features a modern, responsive design with interactive elements and informative content about environmental initiatives.

 ## Features